icook/unification-proposal/README.md

 I've been working with Bitcoin and cryptocurrency in general for about 9 months now, and in that time I've really felt the want for a quality toolkit that is flexible and well documented.
 Certainly python-bitcoinlib is about the closest I've found.
 However, the numerous other projects with part way overlapping goals in this space make for a fragmented ecosystem and I believe hinder cryptocurrency adoption by making it less approachable for developers.
 For example, in the Python realm I know of several projects that achieve very similar goals:

-* stratum-mining, probably the most used stratum software uses it's own custom serialization libs.
+* stratum-mining, probably the most used stratum software uses its own custom serialization libs.
 * p2pool uses yet another set custom made tools
-* My own project, powerpool, has globbed together it's own called cryptokit from various sources
+* My own project, powerpool, has globbed together its own called cryptokit from various sources
 * @richardkiss has pycoin and pycoinnet
-* @spesmilo's Electrum uses it's own libraries
+* @spesmilo's Electrum uses its own libraries

 And in the non-Python realm I'm not as knowledgeable, but these are what I know of: